 Step 2: Change the stroke color of the text to Magenta.

-Step 3: Next, select the text, click on Type and Create Outlines to transform the text into a shape.
+Step 3: Next, select the text and click Type and Create Outlines to transform the text into a shape.

-Step 4: Select the text with the help of the selection tool then click on Object then Path and Offset Path, and set a negative offset value (-5 for this example) and hit OK.
+Step 4: Select the text with the help of the selection tool, then click on an object, then Path and Offset Path, set a negative offset value (-5 for this example), and hit OK.
 The objective here is to produce a duplicate of the text that is finer and adjusts within the original letters.

-Step 6: Alter the blur value as per the glowing effect you would want around your letters.
+Step 6: Alter the blur value per the glowing effect you want around your letters.

 Step 7: Final Image.

 This is a guide to Neon Effect in Illustrator.
-Here we discuss how to create neon effect in illustrator in two different ways; shape effect and text effects in a step by step manner.
+Here we discuss how to create a neon effect in an illustrator in two different ways; shape effects and text effects step by step.
 You can also go through our other related articles to learn more –